Javadyakuza/TIP3-Docs/Docs/Concepts/Accounts.md

 ## Usage

-This documentation covers the usage of two tools for deploying and interacting with the contract on the TVm based network:
+This documentation covers the usage of two tools for deploying and interacting with the contract on the these blockchains.

 -  `locklift`
 -  `everscale-inpage-provider`